Anxiety isn't always loud.

 You don't need the right words.
 You don't need to fully understand where it comes from or why it won't shift.

-Alongside talking therapy, I integrate Brainspotting - a focused, body-based approach developed from the same roots as EMDR, that works directly with the nervous system to process what is still being held at a deeper level.
+We work directly with the nervous system to process what is still being held at a deeper level.

 Clients often experience: